conductor-sdk/conductor-python/workers.md

 ```

 ### Javascript Executor Task

-Execute ECMA compliant Javascript code.
-Useful when you need to write a script to do data mapping, calculations etc.
+Execute ECMA-compliant Javascript code.
+It is useful when writing a script for data mapping, calculations, etc.

+#### Using Code to Create Inline Task

 ```python
 from conductor.client.workflow.task.javascript_task import JavascriptTask